gbafana25/esp8266_honeypot/README.md

  - Reset the microcontroller
  - Wait for those l33t h4x0rs :ok_hand:

- You can verify that the ESP8266 is working by finding it on your network, log into it over telnet, and go to your unique link to see if it logged your IP
+ You can verify that the ESP8266 is working by finding it on your network, log into it over telnet, and go to your unique link to see if it logged your IP.

 ## Monitoring (optional) ##